 - By the mid-1800s, Mackinac Island was evolving into a tourist destination and tours by horse carriage became a popular way to see the incredible sights.
 The first carriage license was issued in 1869.
 More than 150 years later, Mackinac Island Carriage Tours is the world’s oldest and largest horse and buggy livery, one of a handful of liveries on Mackinac Island.

-- While visitors can’t take an automobile to Mackinac Island, some exceptions have been made over the years.
+- While visitors can’t take a car to Mackinac Island, some exceptions have been made over the years.
 For one, a few vehicles were allowed on Mackinac Island for the filming of the 1979 movie “Somewhere in Time” starring Christopher Reeve and Jane Seymour.
-Also, emergency vehicles are on the island all the time to protect the health and safety of Mackinac Island residents and visitors.
+Also, the utility company that provides electricity to Mackinac Island has trucks on the island, and emergency vehicles are on the island all the time to protect the health and safety of Mackinac Island residents and visitors.
 In fact, the first and only auto accident occurred in 2005 when a fire truck utility door was damaged by clipping the open door of an ambulance.